tinadinh/School_District_Analysis/README.md

 ![bottom school](https://user-images.githubusercontent.com/33900637/145524453-8f2227b5-8f12-43e6-929a-dd8b24de6740.png)

-### How does replacing the ninth-grade scores affect the following:
+### The affects of replacing the ninth-grade scores:
 ###  - Math and reading scores by grade
 - Thomas High School's 9th grade class has no math or reading score data to count thus remained the same for all other schools